-The Company conducts the majority of its operating business in Canadian dollars ("CAD") and its foreign exchange risk is mainly limited to currency fluctuations between the CAD, the Euro and the United States Dollar ("USD").
-USD purchases of products represent approximately 4.1 percent of Sobeys' total annual purchases.
-Euro purchases are primarily limited to specific contracts for capital expenditures.
+The Company conducts the majority of its operating business in Canadian dollars ("CAD") and its foreign exchange risk is mainly limited to currency fluctuations between the CAD, the Euro, the Great British Pound ("GBP") and the United States Dollar ("USD").
+USD purchases of products represent approximately 4.5% of Sobeys' total annual purchases.
+Euro and GBP purchases are primarily limited to specific contracts for capital expenditures.
 A failure to adequately manage the risk of exchange rate changes could adversely affect the Company's financial results.